Click here for our live link for Saturday 5/14/16 scores

 All Non-athletes/coaches are responsible to see that their team meets all eligibility requirements.
 If a player is found to be ineligible prior to the start of a sanctioned competition, the player will be expelled from the competition and the team will continue.
 If a player is found to be ineligible after the competition has started, the player will be expelled from the competition and the team will forfeit all games in which the ineligible player was listed on the official score sheet.
 The team may continue to participate, if applicable, without the expelled player.

-All birth certificates, valid 2014/15 report cards, and AAU cards must be with you when you check in.
+All birth certificates, valid 2016/17 report cards (for grade excep tions only, 9th grade and above), and AAU cards must be with you when you check in.

 Also, no more than 3 players per team may be from out of state.